-Today we have Laura Varsanyi here sharing her clever and stylish DIY Marbled Prints tutorial.
-Laura is the creative force behind The Creative Muster and has a passion for updating traditional craft disciplines and miniaturising and modernising them.
+Today we have Laura Varsanyi here sharing her clever and stylish DIY marbled prints tutorial.
+Laura has a passion for updating traditional craft disciplines and miniaturising and modernising them.

 Words by Laura Varsanyi